coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 A dazed condition typically lasts 1 round.

 **Dazzled:** The creature is unable to see well because of overstimulation of the eyes.
-A dazzled creature takes a --1 penalty on attack rolls, Search checks, and Spot checks.
+A dazzled creature takes a –1 penalty on attack rolls, Search checks, and Spot checks.

-**Dead:** The character's hit points are reduced to --10, his Constitution drops to 0, or he is killed outright by a spell or effect.
+**Dead:** The character’s hit points are reduced to –10, his Constitution drops to 0, or he is killed outright by a spell or effect.
-The character's soul leaves his body.
+The character’s soul leaves his body.
 Dead characters cannot benefit from normal or magical healing, but they can be restored to life via magic.
 A dead body decays normally unless magically preserved, but magic that restores a dead character to life also restores the body either to